EiriniMits/ShopMyCloset/README.md

 A Qt application for selling second-hand clothes!

-Through the application, administrator can easily sell second-hand clothes, that come from his wardrobe and are in good condition, to prospective customers.
-Thus, admin can add new clothes for sale and check orders with the contact details of each customer.
-On the other hand, user can see all the available clothes for sale and order the clothes of his choice by filling out a form with the details of his order.
+Through this application, the administrator can easily sell second-hand clothes to prospective customers.
+In more detail, the administrator can add new clothes for sale and check orders with the contact details of each customer.
+On the other hand, the user can see all the available clothes for sale and order the clothes of his/hers choice by filling out a form with the details of the order.

 * Log in accounts to enter application as administrator and user respectively
 ```